ClearDepth: Enhanced Stereo Perception of Transparent Objects for Robotic Manipulation: Abstract

 \section{Abstract}

-Transparent object depth perception poses a challenge in everyday life and logistics, primarily due to the inability of standard 3D sensors to accurately capture depth on transparent or reflective surfaces.
-This limitation significantly affects depth map and point cloud-reliant applications, especially in robotic manipulation.
-We developed a vision transformer-based algorithm for stereo depth recovery of transparent objects.
-This approach is complemented by an innovative feature post-fusion module, which enhances the accuracy of depth recovery by structural features in images.
-To address the high costs associated with dataset collection for stereo camera-based perception of transparent objects, our method incorporates a parameter-aligned, domain-adaptive, and physically realistic Sim2Real simulation for efficient data generation, accelerated by AI algorithm.
-Our experimental results demonstrate the model's exceptional Sim2Real generalizability in real-world scenarios, enabling precise depth mapping of transparent objects to assist in robotic manipulation.
-Project details are available at \href{https://sites.google.com/view/cleardepth/}{https://sites.google.com/view/cleardepth/}.
+Transparent object depth perception remains a major challenge in robotics and logistics due to the limitations of standard 3D sensors in capturing accurate depth on transparent and reflective surfaces.
+This affects applications relying on depth maps and point clouds, particularly in robotic manipulation.
+To address this, we propose ClearDepth, a vision transformer-based algorithm for stereo depth recovery of transparent objects, enhanced by a novel feature post-fusion module that refines depth estimation using structural visual features.
+To mitigate the high costs of stereo dataset collection, we introduce a physically realistic, domain-adaptive Sim2Real framework for efficient data generation.
+Our method outperforms state-of-the-art stereo matching approaches on transparent depth recovery.
+Furthermore, in transparent object grasping experiments, ClearDepth improves transparent-scene perception and achieves at least an 18\% higher grasp success rate compared to the state-of-the-art methods for transparent object manipulation.
+Our method demonstrates strong Sim2Real generalization, enabling precise depth perception of transparent objects for robotic applications in the real world.
+Dataset and project details are available at \ifdefined\isanonymous \href{https://sites.google.com/view/cleardepth-anonymous/}{https://sites.google.com/view/cleardepth-anonymous/}. \else \href{https://sites.google.com/view/cleardepth/}{https://sites.google.com/view/cleardepth/}. \fi